 Case Study: Intranet reforms that result in fewer help desk tickets and service calls

 The help desk department received excessive calls and emails daily.
 Most of the calls request links to specific web pages.
-Some of the requested web pages were buried deep within the company’s intranet site.
-The interruptions overloaded the help desk department, taking them away from more critical tasks.
+Some requested web pages were buried deep within the company’s intranet site.
+The interruptions overloaded the help desk department, removing them from more critical tasks.

 I notified the company employees of the updated homepage.
 I also encouraged hiring managers to tell future employees about using the intranet homepage.

 The section (fig. b) reduced help desk calls by 65%.

 We review the web page click-through rate monthly and compare it to the incoming calls and emails.
 It’s working.
 New employees used the intranet homepage more often than contacting the help desk department.